sailpoint-oss/golang-sdk/api_v3/docs/SODPolicyAPI.md

 [[Back to README]](../README.md)

-## GetSodViolationReportRunStatus
+## Get violation report run status

 > ReportResultReference GetSodViolationReportRunStatus(ctx, reportResultId).Execute()

-Get violation report run status
+This gets the status for a violation report run task that has already been invoked.

 ### Example